mohamedlolx/My-Reads-React-Application/README.md

 ## Backend Server

-To simplify your development process, we've provided a backend server for you to develop against.
-The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:
+The backend is preArranged not done by me , I just made the frontEnd Process.
+The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods that I used

 - [`getAll`](#getall)
 - [`update`](#update)